Skip to Content

 Peanut Butter Cup Cookies

-Growing up my Mom was known for her beautiful cookie platters filled with every possible delectable Santa worthy Christmas cookie known to humankind!
+Growing up, my Mom was known for her beautiful cookie platters filled with every possible delectable Santa-worthy Christmas cookie known to humankind!
 (Those cookie platters were like treasure chests filled with gleaming gemstones!)

 The kitchen was always warm and filled with the aroma of sugar and spice!
-It was the best place to be during the Holidays.
+It was the best place to be during the holidays.

 I had several favorites, too many to actually mention, but one of my favorites, year-after-year, were these Mini Cups stuffed with Reese’s Peanut Butter Cups.
 What’s not to love about a warm gooey peanut buttercup wrapped in a soft chewy peanut butter cookie?!
 It’s a stressed Mrs. Claus Dream cookie!

 Mom didn’t get too fancy with her version of this cookie.
 She went with the classic presentation.
-I, however, wanted to “gussy” them up a tad for the Holidays.
+I, however, wanted to “gussy” them up a tad for the holidays.
 So… I rolled mine in chopped peanuts and placed small Holly Sprinkles on the tops.

 A few small adjustments to the classic Reese’s Peanut Butter Cookie, and they’re ready to shine on your Holiday Cookie Trays!
 You’ll want to add these to your cookie baking list this year!